 SAQ (Self-Assessment Questionnaire)

-Businesses need to submit an SAQ, or self-assessment questionnaire, to their payment brand or acquirer (merchant bank).
+Businesses must submit an SAQ, or self-assessment questionnaire, to their payment brand or acquirer (merchant bank).

 These questionnaires serve as a checklist for PCI compliance, and they help reveal any vulnerabilities and inconsistencies in the organization’s credit card infrastructure, as well as requirements that are not yet met.